 How does it work?

 As everything is becoming more and more digitalised, the need for businesses to adapt their marketing methods to reflect this, is growing.
-It is no longer enough to rely on a website, a few leaflets, and word-of-mouth to market your business anymore (as it would have been 15 years ago).
-An integrated marketing strategy with a mix of print and digital adverts/information/profiles, will help ensure your business stays dynamic and reaches the right audience.
+It’s no longer enough to rely on a website, a few leaflets, and word-of-mouth to market your business anymore (as would have been the case 15 years ago).
+An integrated marketing strategy with a mix of print and digital adverts, information, profiles, will help ensure your business stays dynamic and reaches your desired audience.